Arch-Network/book/src/getting-started/setting-up-a-project.md

 arch-cli validator-start
 ```

-> Important: Ensure Bitcoin Core and Electrs are properly configured and running before starting the validator.
+> Important: Ensure Bitcoin Core and Titan are properly configured and running before starting the validator.
 See the setup guide for details.

 ### 4. Deploy the program